Have you ever wondered why Pop Rocks explode with that satisfying crackle in your mouth?

 It’s one of those childhood treats that feels like magic — tiny candy bursts that dance on your tongue.
 But there’s nothing magical about it.
 Just chemistry and sugar working together in a surprisingly clever way.

 I remember being eight years old and thinking I’d discovered fire when I crushed a whole packet between my molars.
-This leads to spoiler alert: it wasn’t fire.
+Here's the thing — spoiler alert: it wasn’t fire.
 But the science behind it is pretty cool.

 What Is Pop Rocks, Really?